 Wouldn't you love a Rolex Submariner?
 Or maybe you're an Omega Speedmaster kind of guy?
 Some of you might even dream of owning a Breitling Navitimer.
+The question is, how many of you are interested in the best Casio watch?

 Most guys dream of owning a luxury watch – but that $3000+ price point isn't attainable for many men.
 Let's be honest – you've got bills to pay and a family to care for.
 You can't drop that kind of money on a vanity purchase!